simpleanalytics/blog/_posts/2020-05-28-practical-privacy-tips-for-your-business.md

 ### Referrer policy attribute

-To prevent giving the page your visitors are viewing, you can add the `referrerpolicy` attribute with a `no-referrer` value to your script tags.
+To prevent them knowing the page your visitors are viewing, you can add the `referrerpolicy` attribute with a `no-referrer` value to your script tags.

 <details markdown="1">
 <summary>Show code example</summary>